steven2358/kafbox/README.md

 A Matlab benchmarking toolbox for kernel adaptive filtering.

-The Kernel Adaptive Filtering Toolbox contains implementations of many kernel adaptive filtering algorithms and tools to compare their performance.
+The Kernel Adaptive Filtering Toolbox contains implementations of kernel adaptive filtering algorithms and tools to compare their performance.

 Author: Steven Van Vaerenbergh
 Contact: steven at gtas dot dicom dot unican dot es